santattech/factorial/README.md

 Description
 ------------
-Factorial helps you to calculate the factorial of a number ora list of numbers. e.g factorial of 5 = 120.
-It has also the features to find the greatest commpn factor (GCF) of the series of numbers.
+Factorial helps you to calculate the factorial of a number or a list of numbers. e.g factorial of 5 = 120.
+It has also the features to find the greatest common factor (GCF) of the series of numbers and the least common factor (LCM).

 Requirements
 ------------